 In addition, there are some employers, generally in state and federal affiliated positions, who may still be able to examine your criminal record.

-To find out whether or not you’re eligible for record expungement or whether your employer may still be able to examine your record, contact us for a free consultation.
+To find out whether or not you’re eligible for record expungement or whether your employer may still be able to examine your record, contact us for a consultation.
 We are ready to help you start the process toward getting your New Jersey criminal record expunged.
 To get the paperwork you needed filed with the necessary parties immediately contact the lawyers of Lubiner, Schmidt & Palumbo.
 Our dedicated staff of attorneys has filed hundreds of expungement petitions on behalf of our clients throughout New Jersey.